abhyaasa/app/dev-notes.md

 $ git clone https://github.com/abhyaasa/app
 $ cd app
 ```
-CLI commands are prefixed in these notes by the `$` prompt, and unless otherwise indicated they are to be run in the project (`app`) directory.
+CLI commands are indicated in these notes with the prefix prompt `$`, or instruction that they be "run".
+Unless otherwise indicated, CLI commands they are to be run in the project (`app`) directory.

 Next, install global dependencies:
 ```